 Parents who monitor attendance closely increase the likeliness of success for their students.
 You can help by:

-* Sending a written note to school with your student following an absence.
+* Calling, emailing, or sending a written note to school with your student following an absence.
 (Remember to include: Student's name, Date(s) of absence and time if the student is gone for part of the day.
 Reason for absence and Signature of the parent/guardian with a current contact phone number)

 * Excusing your child for illness, doctor, dental and family emergency.

-* Make sure the school has your accurate daytime contact information, including cell phone number and/or e-mail address.
+* Making sure the school has your accurate daytime contact information, including cell phone number and/or e-mail address.

 Frequently Asked Questions:

 What do I do if my student is absent?

 Call, email, or send a written note to school with your student following an absence.
 Include: Student's name, date(s) of absence and time if the student is gone for part of the day.
 Reason for absence and Signature of the parent/guardian with a current contact phone number.

 What do I need to do if my student is arriving late or leaving early?

 Students needing to leave before the end of the school day must present a note from a parent/guardian to the Attendance Office and must be picked up by a parent, guardian, or someone who is listed on their emergency contacts.
 If the person is not an emergency contact, and the office has not been notified by the parent that they can leave with this person, they will not be dismissed to them.